 The technical support team will be understaffed, poorly trained, hard to reach (or simply unresponsive).
 Technical support is seen as an expense (in all but the Very Best companies), and the cheap hosts will minimize that expense.
 One sign that a hosting provider is having financial problems is the technical support team will have higher turnover (they hate working there), or be laid off — if you are unfortunately with a company where technical support gets worse Move Now before they go out of business.

 Avoid Windows or IIS Hosting

-Never use a Windows IIS server, yuck!
+Never use a Windows IIS server for WordPress, yuck!